How We Reduced Our Expenses by $18,790 Last Year

-This financial year was different for many reasons, as I am sure it is for most people.
-For starters, we were travelling for almost this entire year so some months I had virtually no expenses, other months, such as April, my expenses were through the roof.
+For starters, we were travelling for almost this entire year so some months we had virtually no expenses, other months, such as April, our expenses were through the roof.

-This review compares 2018/2019 to the 2019/2020 financial year.
-With such huge differences in my lifestyle there is a significant difference in expenses.
-That said, I wasn’t able to save as much as hoped due to a drop in income and I do still have some debt I have mentioned towards the end.
+That said, we weren’t able to save as much as hoped due to a drop in income and we do still have some debt.

-Each section includes tips on how you can reduce your expenses or make more money too.
+Each section includes tips on how you can reduce your expenses or make more money, too.

 This post may contain affiliate links.